Skip to content

 Advanced Types and Utilities

-TypeScript offers powerful type utilities like Partial<T>, Readonly<T>, and Record<K, T>, which allow for more flexible and safe type transformations.
+Typescript offers powerful type utilities like Partial<T>, Readonly<T>, and Record<K, T>, which allow for more flexible and safe type transformations.
 For example:

 type PartialUser = Partial<User>;